seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 Leave not the worthy Lucius, good my lords,
-Till he have cross’d the Severn.
+Till he have cross'd the Severn.
 Happiness!

 *Exeunt LUCIUS and Lords*